oracle/coherence-visualvm/README.md

 Depending upon the edition and functionality you are using, the following optional tabs may be displayed:

 * **Topics** - If you cluster is configured with topics, this tab displays information about any active Topics including size, message rates and unconsumed messages.
+See [here](https://github.com/oracle/coherence-visualvm/blob/main/help/help.adoc#TopcTableModel) for more details.
 * **Proxy Servers**  - If your cluster is running proxy servers, this tab displays information about the proxy servers and the number of connections across each proxy server and total connections.
 See [here](https://github.com/oracle/coherence-visualvm/blob/main/help/help.adoc#ProxyTableModel) for more details.
 * **HTTP Servers**  - If your cluster is running proxy servers with HTTP acceptors, this tab displays information about the HTTP servers, the number of connections across each server, total connections and graphs of response codes, errors and requests over time for a selected service.
 See [here](https://github.com/oracle/coherence-visualvm/blob/main/help/help.adoc#HttpProxyTableModel) for more details.
 * **Executors** - If your cluster is configured to run the Executor Service, this tab displays information about the number of tasks completed, in-progress and rejected.
 See [here](https://github.com/oracle/coherence-visualvm/blob/main/help/help.adoc#ExecutorTableModel) for more details.